 IMPORTANT: Because impl_1 and impl_greybox are both parents, their static design results will be different, and their resulting bitstreams will NOT be compatible in hardware.
-Only bitstreams derived from a single parent (and subsequently confirmed using PR Verify) should ever be delivered via PR to a device.
+Only bitstreams derived from a single parent (and subsequently confirmed using PR Verify) should ever be delivered through partial reconfiguration to a device.